The complexity of Barack Obama and Atticus Finch

 That's as difficult for some Democrats and Obama supporters to stomach as the news that Finch was not always to be the near-perfect father and role model of the classic novel.

-It was after talking about the need to protect laws against discrimination that he mentioned the fallen hero of Harper Lee's classic novel, "To Kill a Mockingbird."
-It was after talking about the need to protect anti-discrimination laws that he mentioned Finch, the book's fallen hero, who turned into a crotchety old racist of 2015's "Go Set a Watchman."
+It was after talking about the need to protect anti-discrimination laws that he mentioned Finch, the fallen hero of Harper Lee's classic novel, "To Kill a Mockingbird," who turned into a crotchety old racist of 2015's "Go Set a Watchman."
 That book was billed as a sequel, but turned out to be a first draft.
 It depicts Finch having attended KKK meetings and saying to his daughter, "Do you want Negroes by the carload in our schools and churches and theaters?
 Do you want them in our world?"

 Obama did not mention the sequel, but did cite Finch in his speech when he sought to get Americans of all stripes to see the world from each other's perspective.